×Pachyveria 'Corvus' is a small plant that grows in elegant, compact rosettes. It is also sold under the name Pachyphytum 'Corvus'.

 How to Grow and Care for ×Pachyveria 'Corvus'

 Light: ×Pachyveria 'Corvus' requires full sun to partial shade for optimal growth.
 Therefore, place it near the brightest window in your home.
-In addition, if you plan to move the plant outside in spring, do it gradually and avoid exposure to intense afternoon sun.
+In addition, if you plan to move the plant outside in the spring, do so gradually and avoid exposing it to intense afternoon sun.

 Soil: Having soil that drains quickly is most important for growing a healthy succulent.
-While many growers prefer to create their own soil mix, a commercial potting mix formulated specifically for succulents will work fine.
+While many growers prefer to create their own soil mix, a commercial potting mix specifically formulated for succulents will work just fine.

-Temperature: High temperatures are not a problem as long as there is plenty of fresh air, but ×Pachyveria 'Corvus' is a tender succulent and must be brought indoors if there is a risk of freezing temperatures.
-It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30 to 50 °F (-1.1 to 10 °C).
+Temperature: High temperatures are not a problem as long as there is plenty of fresh air.
+However, ×Pachyveria 'Corvus' is a tender succulent that must be brought indoors if there is a risk of freezing temperatures.
+It grows best in USDA Plant Hardiness Zones 10a to 11b, with average minimum winter temperatures ranging from 30°F to 50°F (- 1.1°C to 10°C).

 Fertilizing: Although it can grow well without fertilizer, ×Pachyveria 'Corvus' may benefit from extra nutrients.
-Feed only during the growing season and use a water-soluble fertilizer diluted to half the recommended strength.
+Feed only during the growing season and use a water-soluble fertilizer diluted to half-strength.

-Repotting: If growing this plant in a container, repot as needed in spring or early summer, but ensure the soil is dry before you start.
+Repotting: If growing this plant in a container, repot as needed in spring or early summer.
+Ensure the soil is dry before starting.
 Also, always use a container with drainage holes.

 Propagation: ×Pachyveria 'Corvus' is easily propagated by stem cuttings, leaves, and offsets.
 Therefore, spring is the best time to take cuttings or separate offsets.